Loading

 Bio

-Jacqueline Wright, AKA Jax, received their BFA in acting from California Institute of the Arts.
-Recently Jax was honored to be a member of EST LA’s Ignite Project playwrighting lab, sparking the creation of their new full length plays Emergency Snack.
+Jacqueline Wright, AKA Jax, is a writer and performer.
+They create across countless media; film, theater, poetry and performance art.
+In addition to creating works of their own, Jax is fiercely passionate about collaboration and serving other artist's visions.
+Jax received their BFA in acting from California Institute of the Arts.
+Recently she was honored to be a member of EST LA’s Ignite Project playwrighting lab, sparking the creation of their new full length plays Emergency Snack.
 As well as their latest full length, Redwood & The Giant Play.
-Their short play The Coffee Pot Tree premiered at EST LA in 2023.
 Driving Wild, directed by Bart Delerenzo, premiered at Theater of Note, Critic’s pick LA WEEKLY.
 Have You Seen Alice? directed by Adrian A Cruz premiered at Theater of NOTE, Critic’s Pick LA TIMES and LA WEEKLY, nominated for LA Weekly performance and design awards.
 Eat Me, self produced with Joe Foster, nominated for LA Weekly and Ovation awards, Love Water, directed by Dan Bonnell, produced by EST LA with Open Fist, Critic’s Choice LA WEEKLY, Ovation nominations, Jerome Fellowship Finalist and Sherwood Finalist.
-As a performer Jax originated the roles of Molly Carlson and Betty in The Patron Saint of Sea Monsters by Marlane Meyer, dir by Lisa Peterson, JonBenét Ramsey in House of Gold, dir by Gates McFadden, Carrie in Backyard by Mickey Birnbaum directed by Larry Biederman, and the title character in The Dope Elf, written & directed by Asher Hartman, 2024 as the The Air Planner in Daniel Sullivan’s Xs Tons Millions directed by Adrian A. Cruz, and The Mother in Caye Castagnetto’s Rhino, Put Your Hand Inside the Puppet Head.
-They can be seen in Asher Hartman’s short film It Had All Happened Through This, This…? and as the Chupacabra worshiping villian in the b-movie homage flick Cursed In Baja directed by Jeff Daniel Phillips, and as Tommy in the feature film adaptation of Jacqueline’s critically acclaimed play Eat Me directed by Adrian A. Cruz (Sundance lab finalist, Best Film: Cult Films & Peephole Festival), now streaming on all platforms.
+As a performer, Jax originated the roles of Molly Carlson and Betty in The Patron Saint of Sea Monsters by Marlane Meyer, dir by Lisa Peterson, JonBenét Ramsey in House of Gold, dir by Gates McFadden, Carrie in Backyard by Mickey Birnbaum directed by Larry Biederman, and The Dope Elf, written & directed by Asher Hartman, 2024 as the The Air Planner in Daniel Sullivan’s Xs Tons Millions directed by Adrian A Cruz, and 2025 The Mother in Caye Castagnetto’s Rhino, Put Your Hand Inside the Puppet Head, role of Francine in Sorry by Mellissa R. Randel, directed by Larry Biederman.
+They can be seen in Asher Hartman’s short film It Had All Happened Through This, This…? and as the Chupacabra worshiping villian in the b-movie homage Cursed In Baja directed by Jeff Daniel Phillips, and as Tommy in the feature film adaptation of Jacqueline’s critically acclaimed play Eat Me directed by Adrian A Cruz (Sundance lab finalist, Best Film: Cult Films & Peephole Festival), now streaming on all platforms.

 News